PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/User-Manual-Quoc Trung Pham (Ben).md

   - My role I am working on finishing my Onboarding Task The days and times I work are: Mondays, Tuesdays, Fridays from 12 to 17
-  - How I Work Best I do my best work when you give me clear instructions on what needs to be done and when it needs to be donw by.
+  - How I Work Best I do my best work when you give me clear instructions on what needs to be done and when it needs to be done by.
 I struggle when there are unclear details in the instruction as i worry about the end product not being what is required.
   - Communication Style I prefer messages to be detailed and to the point when